ralphdevlab/cen4802/README.md

-# cen4802
+# CEN4802 - Disney Movie Watchlist

+**Author:** Ralph

-Java/Spring Boot application for managing a personal Disney movie watchlist — track watched movies, add new ones, and search by title.
-Built for CEN4802 coursework.
+A simple Spring Boot web application for tracking Disney movies I've watched and want to watch.
+Built as the foundational project for CEN4802's version control and DevOps coursework.

+## Features
+- View list of Disney movies
+- Mark movies as watched/unwatched
+- Add new movies to the list